Other functions

 E-Maj keeps some historical data: traces of elementary operations, E-Maj rollback details, tables groups structure changes (more details…).
 Oldest traces are automaticaly purged by the extension.
 But it is also possible to purge these obsolete traces on demand using:

 The <retention.delay> parameter is of type INTERVAL.
-It overloads the ‘history_retention’ parameter of the emaj_param table.
+If present, it overloads the ‘history_retention’ E-Maj parameter.

 The E-Maj extension installation procedure activates event triggers to protect it.
 Normally, these triggers must remain in their state.
-But if the E-Maj administrator needs to deactivate and the reactivate them, he can use 2 dedicated functions.
+But if the E-Maj administrator absolutely needs to temporarily deactivate them, he can use 2 dedicated functions.

 To deactivate the existing event triggers: